 Strain until smooth.
 The resulting liquor will have the texture of a cream liquor.

 Gather the ingredients.

 Add 1 teaspoon of maple syrup to the bottom of a shot glass.

-In a cocktail shaker filled with ice, shake the bacon-washed whiskey and peanut butter-infused amaretto for about 10 seconds.
+In a cocktail shaker filled with ice, shake the bacon-washed whiskey and peanut butter-infused almond-flavored liquor for about 10 seconds.

 Add a pinch of applewood-smoked salt to the top of each shot.

 - Because this drink includes a peanut infusion, be sure to ask anyone you're serving it to if they have a nut allergy.
 It can be easy to forget this when mixing up shots, but it's very important.